intel/libva/README.md

 The libva development team can be reached via github issues.

+# Backward Compatibility
+No code changes may be introduced that would regress support for existing API.
+All contributions must ensure continued compatibility and functionality.
+Failure to maintain API compatibility may result in the rejection or reversion of the contribution.

+Any deliberate modifications or removal of existing API will be transparently communicated in the release notes.

+API options are solely considered as a stable interface.
+Any debug parameters, environmental variables, and internal data structures, are not considered as an interface and may be changed or removed at any time.

 # Build and Install Libva
 *This build documentation was tested under clear Ubuntu Server 18.04 (with gcc-7.3.0, gcc-8.1.0 and clang-6.0 compilers) but it should work on another OS distributions with various versions of gcc and clang.*